 Swollen feet are a very common side effect of pregnancy.
 Swelling is caused by increased fluid volume in your body, as well as decreased circulation.

-If you experience sudden or severe swelling, it’s important to call your doctor, as this may be a sign of something more serious.
-But a little swelling is definitely normal.
+If you experience sudden or severe swelling, it’s important to call your doctor or birthing professional, as this may be a sign of something more serious.
+But a little swelling is definitely expected.

 You can help prevent foot swelling by getting regular gentle exercise, drinking plenty of water, resting, and eating a balanced diet.